aws/aws-toolkit-vscode/CONTRIBUTING.md

 ### Test

+See [TESTPLAN.md](./docs/TESTPLAN.md) to understand the project's test structure, mechanics and philosophy.

 You can run tests directly from Visual Studio Code:

 1. Select `View > Debug`, or select the Debug pane from the sidebar.